fenago/python-journey/md/Lab_9.md

 application.
 In general, however, this path is still difficult and complex, and you probably want to avoid it unless you have a strong need and the time and resources to make the process work.

-##### Lab 11: Creating a program

-In [chapter
-8],
-you created a version of the UNIX [wc] utility to count the lines, words, and characters in a file.
-Now that you have more tools at your disposal, refactor that program to make it work more like the original.
-In particular, the program should have options to show only lines ([-l]), only words ([-w]), and only characters ([-c]).
-If none of those options is given, all three stats are displayed.
-But if any of these options is present, only the specified stats are shown.

-For an extra challenge, have a look at the [man] page for [wc] on a Linux/UNIX system, and add the [-L] to show the longest line length.
-Feel free to try to implement the complete behavior as listed in the man page and test it against your system's [wc] utility.